-Ground transportation assets in the project area include the San Francisco-Oakland Bay Bridge; the Hayward-San Mateo Bridge; Bay Area Rapid Transit (BART); Interstates 80, 580, 880 and 980; State Routes 92, 61, 185 and 238; passenger and freight rail; the Oakland, Alameda, and Harbor Bay Island Ferry Terminals; AC Transit local and transbay bus routes; arterials, collectors, and local streets; the Webster and Posey Tubes; local bridges to the City of Alameda; the San Francisco Bay Trail; and maintenance yards.
+Ground transportation assets in the Bay Area are vast and include all the region’s major bridges (the San Francisco-Oakland Bay Bridge; the Hayward-San Mateo Bridge; the Richmond-San Rafael Bridge; the Dumbarton Bridge; the Carquinez Bridge; the Benicia Bridge); interstates (101, 280, 80, 380, 580, 780, 880 and 980) and state routes (1, 12, 13, 14, 23, 24, 29, 35, 37, 84, 92, 61, 113, 116, 121, 131, 185, 237, 238); freight rail lines (UPRR, BNSF, CNPR); passenger rail (Caltrain, Amtrak, SMART, VTA, MUNI); Bay Area Rapid Transit; Bay Area ferry terminals; Bay Area bus routes; arterials, collectors, and local streets; the San Francisco Bay Trail.
+Additionally, this network relies on a supporting system of electric and communication utilities, parking lots, depots, and maintenance yards.
 All of these assets could be affected by: changes in daily tide levels; storm events that cause larger, longer, and more damaging floods; and elevated groundwater levels.
-Damage or disruption of transportation systems in the project area could have serious and significant consequences on commuter and goods movement, public health and safety, and quality of life in the region.
+Damage or disruption of transportation systems in the Bay Area could have serious and significant consequences on commuter and goods movement, public health and safety, and quality of life in the region.

-Goods also move to and from the Port of Oakland seaport on heavy rail.
-Rail lines within and beyond the project area are vulnerable to sea level rise and storm events.
+Rail lines within and beyond the Bay Area are vulnerable to sea level rise and storm events.
 In general, rail is highly sensitive to even small amounts of water on the tracks, and if a portion of track is damaged it often results in the closure of many miles of connected track.
 The region’s capacity to withstand impacts to rail infrastructure is further hampered by the lack of redundant or alternative rail lines in the region.
 Relocating or adding new rail infrastructure, is costly and significant time and money are needed for planning, financing and implementing changes to the region’s rail network.
 Disruption of the rail system would lead to an increase in the number of trucks needed to transport cargo, having negative and widespread effects on road congestion, air quality, and community noise and quality of life.

 For more information: